When can I apply for grants?

 Where can I learn more?

 The Heritage Barn Grant and Guidelines and Procedures document has a lot more information about the application process.
-The public is also invited to attend one of the grant workshops we are hosting across the state in August and September.
+You can also watch the online version of our 2019-2021 grant workshop for information about the grants and a walkthrough of the application.
 Otherwise, feel free to contact the Heritage Barn Grant program manager, Jennifer Mortensen, Outreach Director with the Washington Trust for Historic Preservation.
 You can contact her via email or at 206-462-2999.